je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate "Password" field using at least 6 lowercase letters.
+2. Fill in "Password" field using at least 6 lowercase letters.

 - **Expected result**: Validation message "Must contain digit and uppercase letter!" is displayed below "Password" input.

-3. Populate "Password" field using avalid value. _(Must contain digit and uppercase letter!)_.
+3. Fill in "Password" field using avalid value. _(Must contain digit and uppercase letter!)_.

 - **Expected result**: Validation message "Must contain digit and uppercase letter!" is hidden.